|Chemical composition||ZrO2 80% CeO2 20%||Size(mm)|

 Their density helps to sustain high grinding kinetic energy for grinding efficiency.

 That’s especially when added to large capacity or high energy mills.
-You can add Ceria Stabilized Zirconia beads to mills machines like:
+You can add Ceria Stabilized Zirconia beads to milling machines like:

 - Horizontal Bead mills